 Do You Qualify for Retroactive Disability?

 In most cases where a disability claimant files a successful application for SSI (Supplemental Security Income) or SSDI (Social Security Disability Insurance), he or she will begin receiving benefits in a matter of months.
 But is it possible to get retroactive benefits, or payments for time you were disabled prior to filing your claim?
 For example, if you file in 2015, can you get benefits for a disability you had in 2014 or earlier?
-In this article, our disability lawyers will explain how the Social Security Administration treats retroactive benefits and back payments for SSI and SSDI claimants.
+In this article, our Philadelphia disability benefits lawyers will explain how the Social Security Administration treats retroactive benefits and back payments for SSI and SSDI claimants.

 Difference Between Retroactive Disability and Back Payments